 Hints and tips for happy holiday eyes

-With summer holidays on the horizon, half the fun of going away is the getting ready.
+With most holidays, half the fun of going away is the getting ready.
 Topping up our tans, getting those last-minute beauty treatments, and, of course, sorting out our holiday wardrobe to make sure we look chic on a sun lounger.
 But despite all of this meticulous planning, very few of us think about what we will be putting our eyes through when we're on holiday.
 And all our efforts to enjoy the break can be undone by sore, itchy and dry eyes.

 Invest in some solid shades

 A great pair of shades are an essential holiday accessory.
-Sure, there’s a cool factor at play here, but their most important role to play is helping to prevent eye damage from the sun’s harmful rays.
-With suitable sunglasses you'll protect the whites of your eyes from damaging ultraviolet (UV) light.
-Look for a pair that will block 99%-100% of UBA and UVB rays.
+Sure, there’s a cool factor at play, but their most important role is helping to prevent eye damage from the sun’s harmful rays.
+With suitable sunglasses, you'll protect the whites of your eyes from damaging ultraviolet (UV) light.
+Look for a pair that will block 99%-100% of UVA and UVB rays.